Vote for Me

 Industries do not vote, but they pay for ads, lawyers, and the kind of polling that does not leak.
 Owe a favor, collect a favor.
 Pretend you forgot.

-Thirty-six writeups, all of them suspect.
+Over two hundred writeups, all of them suspect.

 A vendor wants payment.
 An intern wrote a blog.
 The opposition is hosting a "town hall" in your hometown.
 Every choice is a fork.
 Most of the forks are tarnished.